Slideshow image

 Where does J.P.E.G. lead us?

 The four lines of inquiry (J.P.E.G.) intersect and define an area of biblically-valid possibilities.
-Perhaps we do not heal lepers, but we engage in doing the same-kind-of-things.
+Perhaps we do not heal lepers, but we engage in doing the same kind of things.
 What might our area of possibilities be?

 • What do I do when an “unclean” person encounters me and says, “John, if you are willing …” Maybe it’s a leper; probably not.
-Could the “leper” be a homeless person, an HIV-infected person, or someone else that I want isolated from my life?
+Could the “leper” be a homeless person, an HIV-infected person, or someone else that I want to be isolated from my life?

 • How do you express your developing inner character as a follower of Jesus?
 Your character cannot remain private or hidden.
-How is it manifested in words and actions as you become more-and-more like Jesus?
+How is it manifested in words and actions as you become more and more like Jesus?

-• And, don't tell anyone.
+• And don't tell anyone.
 Once you’ve done what Jesus wants, are you content that it’s not mentioned by anyone?

 What questions do you have?
 What can you add?